-In this report, we seek to provide a comprehensive discussion of the current status of internet gaming in the United States.
+In this White Paper, we seek to provide a comprehensive discussion of the current status of Internet gaming in the United States.
 We begin with the topic of the business opportunities that iGaming offers.
 This is followed by a discussion on the legality of - and enforcement against - iGaming, including an analysis about the federal statutes that have been applied to iGaming and some of the significant milestones in federal law enforcement against the industry.
 We then provide detailed information regarding iGaming laws that states have passed or are considering.
 Next, we address how fantasy sports leagues, the "new kid on the block" of iGaming, will be viewed under state and federal law.
-In our newest chapter, we delve into the increasingly popular eSports arena and the myriad of legislative concerns that surround this progressive new facet of iGaming.
 Finally, we offer our predictions for iGaming trends in the coming year and beyond.